-Here is a simple circuit which can be used as an accurate stop-watch to count up to 100 seconds with a resolution of 0.01 second or up to 1000 seconds with a resolution of 0.1 second.
-This stop-watch can be used for sports and similar other activities.
+A stopwatch is invaluable for events and time based competitions.
+And keeping in with today’s demand, these are available in very fancy designs and options.
+Presented here is a simple electronic stopwatch circuit which can be used as an accurate stopwatch that you can design for yourself and use it as and when required.
+It can count up to 100 seconds with a resolution of 0.01 second or up to 1000 seconds with a resolution of 0.1 second.
+This stopwatch can be used for sports and similar other activities.

 A 1MHz crystal generates stable frequency which is divided by two stages of 74390 ICs (dual decade counter) and another stage employing 7490 (decade counter) IC to obtain a final frequency of 100 Hz or 10 Hz.
 Due to the use of crystal, the final frequency is very accurate.